bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 3. We need to pass in a mutable reference to the `read_version` function call in main.
 `let version = read_version(&mut bytes_slice);`

 So what happens if we run this now?
-Run it and see.

 You should now get exactly what you expect.
 The memory address of the two objects end up being identical and the slice in the `main` function has been updated.